Massachusetts Medical Licenses for Physicians

 1. MA Limited License

-This license is required during the first two years of clinical training.
+This license is required to begin clinical training and is the recommended medical license.
 It is available to graduates of U.S. medical schools with proof of graduation and a USMLE transcript.
 International medical graduates need additional documentation.
-The MA Limited License is valid for up to 7 years of clinical training.
+The MA Limited License must be renewed annually and can be used for up to 7 years of clinical training.

 2. MA Full License

 After completing two years of ACGME-accredited training and passing USMLE Steps 1, 2-CK, and 3, physicians can apply for the MA Full License.
-Once approved, the MA Limited License is deactivated.
-Physicians must renew their Full License annually by their birthday.
+Once approved, the MA Limited License is immediately deactivated and can no longer be used.
+The full license is approved for up to 1 provisional year and must be renewed by the Physician’s next birthday.
+After the first full license renewal, the physicians will be required to renew their Full License every 2 years by their birthday.
 Failure to renew results in an expired license and requires a reinstatement application.

 The MA Medical Board offers tutorial webinars on the online licensing application system, which we recommend reviewing to guide you through the process.